Data Centers in Bengaluru

 Natural Disaster Risk

-- Drought: A recurring environmental challenge that can impact water resources for cooling.
+- Drought: A recurring environmental challenge affecting water and other resources.